 Analysis shows that HTML emails are 2 to 3 times larger and therefore 2-3 time more expensive in energy consumption.
-On carbon footprint alone there is a solid case for plain text.
+Therefore, based on carbon footprint alone - there is a solid case for plain text emails.

 Furthermore HTML emails are often vehicles for privacy busting pixels.

 Additionally HTML emails are notoriously difficult to get right in every email reader, and then there are email attachments - an even larger carbon emitter.

 New techniques for file sharing, like dropbox, google drive and of course Brandkit, mean that adding an attachment to your next email message should be avoided.